Mike3rd/mturko_vercel/content/page/toby2.md

 (Left 8)

 > SNIFF-SNIFF-SNIFF!
 "Chicken!
 This way!"
-Now Toby dragged them all astray.
+Next Toby dragged them all astray.
 Cheesy crowed, "At this rate, we'll never get there!"
 As Toby ran towards the chicken man's chair.